phelipetls/blog/content/posts/deploying-flask-app-on-heroku/index.md

     2020-08-27T19:55:00.122579+00:00 app[web.1]: [2020-08-27 19:55:00 +0000] [4] [INFO] Shutting down: Master
     2020-08-27T19:55:00.223868+00:00 heroku[web.1]: Process exited with status 0

-Every request would then be met with a Heroku's `H10` error and 503 HTTP error.
+Every request would then be met with a Heroku `H10` error and 503 HTTP error.

-As I was using Flask's application factory pattern, I simply had this in my `Procfile`:
+I simply had this in my `Procfile`:

     web: gunicorn "app:create_app()"

 I don't know if there's anything wrong with it or if I could have done something to make it restart when unidling.
+Please let me know if that's the case.

-I compared with the logs from another application using `node`, and the difference lies on how the processes handle the `SIGTERM` signal. `node` exits with code 143 and restarts just fine afterwards, but `gunicorn` exits with code 0 and doesn't restart again.
+By comparing with a node application log, the difference seems to be on how the processes handle a `SIGTERM` signal. `node` exits with code 143 and restarts just fine afterwards, but `gunicorn` exits with code 0 and doesn't restart again.

 I searched for a way to configure how gunicorn handles SIGTERM with no luck, but that would be too awkward anyway.

 Then I stumbled upon [a post discouraging the use of gunicorn on Heroku](https://blog.etianen.com/blog/2014/01/19/gunicorn-heroku-django/) and recommending [Waitress](https://docs.pylonsproject.org/projects/waitress/en/latest/)